KuligKamil/code-conf-essions/copier/pages/why.md

 <v-clicks depth="2">

-* We were unaware of Copier.
-  Cookiecutter was not ideal for existing projects - my case at work involved multi repo, which was resolved in 15 minutes.
+* Discovered Copier, completed task in 15 minutes.
 * Easy, fast & useful tool better than other tools 😉
-* FastAPI template moved from CookieCutter to Copier
+* Fullstack FastAPI template moved from CookieCutter to Copier.
 * Rule ABC - Always Be Curious!